Active cooling

 Active cooling is a heat-reducing mechanism that is typically implemented in electronic devices and indoor buildings to ensure proper heat transfer and circulation from within.

 Unlike its counterpart passive cooling, active cooling is entirely dependent on energy consumption in order to operate.
 It uses various mechanical systems that consume energy to dissipate heat.
 It is commonly implemented in systems that are unable to maintain their temperature through passive means.
 Active cooling systems are usually powered through the use of electricity or thermal energy but it's possible for some systems to be powered by solar energy or even hydroelectric energy.
 They need to be well-maintained and sustainable in order for them to perform its necessary tasks or the possibility of damages within objects could occur.
 Various applications of commercial active cooling systems include indoor air conditioners, computer fans, and heat pumps.

 Building usage

-Many buildings require high demands in cooling and as much as 27 out of 50 largest metropolitan areas around the world are located in areas of hot or tropical weather.
+Many buildings require high demands in cooling and as many as 27 out of the 50 largest metropolitan areas around the world are located in areas of hot or tropical weather.
 With this, engineers have to establish the heat balance in order to ensure proper ventilation throughout the structure.

 The heat balance equation is given as:

 where $p$ is the air density, $c_p$ is the specific heat capacity of air at constant pressure, $dT/dt$ is the rate of heat transfer, $E_{int}$ is the internal heat gains, $E_{Conv}$ is the heat transfer through the envelope, $E_{Vent}$ is the heat gain/loss between indoor and outdoor air, and $E_{AC}$ is the mechanical heat transfer.

 Using this, it can be determined how much cooling is required within the infrastructure.

 There are three active cooling systems commonly used in the residential sectors: